codecat15/YuktiKit/wiki/Architecture Patterns/Architecture-Context-Guide.md

 - If this is the right place for a `DomainContract` or a `FieldValidation`?
 - Does it make maintainence easy?

+---

+## 🚨 Code Smell Alert

+If your project has [SwiftLint](https://github.com/realm/SwiftLint) and you've started disabling rules left and right just to make the linter shut up **congratulations, you're not enforcing code quality, you're actively bypassing it**.

+> You're not "cleaning up warnings" you're giving dirty code a VIP pass into production.

+You're not just a developer anymore.
+You're now:

+- The guardian of legacy bugs
+- The enabler of inconsistency
+- The accidental villain in your own app's architecture story

+**SwiftLint exists to enforce discipline, not to be silenced when it's inconvenient.** If a rule needs disabling, then perhaps you need to take a pause and think of why this warning comes and how you can make it right.

+---

+## 📁 Sample Folder structure

 ```
 App/